-Welcome to the PSHE Faculty
+Welcome to PSHE

 All students study PSHE for one hour per week.
 It is a non-examined subject which is considered paramount to our student’s personal development and health and well-being.
 PSHE helps students to develop life skills to ensure they are well prepared to respect and contribute to the wider society and life in Britain.
 High expectations are set for the promotion of tolerance, understanding and appreciation of the diverse communities in which we live.